microsoft/vscode-docs/docs/editor/emmet.md

 ---
 # Emmet in Visual Studio Code

-Emmet 2.0 support is built right into VS Code, **no extension is required**.
-There is support for the majority of the [Emmet Actions](https://docs.emmet.io/actions/) including expanding [Emmet abbreviations and snippets](https://docs.emmet.io/cheat-sheet/).
+Emmet support is built right into VS Code, **no extension is required**.
+[Emmet 2.0](https://code.visualstudio.com/blogs/2017/08/07/emmet-2.0) has support for the majority of the [Emmet Actions](https://docs.emmet.io/actions/) including expanding [Emmet abbreviations and snippets](https://docs.emmet.io/cheat-sheet/).

 ## How to expand Emmet abbreviations and snippets